-- 9.02.1 Commission regulations necessary to carry out the orderly performance of its duties and powers, along with those of the Director, shall include, but not be limited to the following: - (A) internal operational procedures of the Commission and its staff; - (B) interpretation and application of this Ordinance as may be necessary to carry out Commission duties and powers; - (C) a regulatory system for all gaming activity, including accounting, contracting, management and supervision; - (E) the findings of any reports or other information required by or necessary to implement this Ordinance; - (F) the conduct of inspections, investigations, hearings, enforcement actions and other powers of the Commission authorized by this Ordinance; - (G) procedures for conducting background investigations of gaming employees, including the designation of a law enforcement agency to take fingerprints and the process for conducting criminal history checks; - (H) procedures for issuing licenses; - procedures for resolving gaming disputes between the gaming public and the Enterprise; and disputes involving management contractors, gaming employees or gaming support employees; - (J) procedures for ensuring compliance with the NIGC regulations; and - (K) appeal procedures. - 9.02.2 No regulation of the Commission shall be of any force or effect unless it is adopted by the Commission by written resolution and subsequently approved by a resolution of the
+- 9.02.1 Commission regulations necessary to carry out the orderly performance of its duties and powers, along with those of the Director, shall include, but not be limited to the following: - (A) internal operational procedures of the Commission and its staff; - (B) interpretation and application of this Ordinance as may be necessary to carry out Commission duties and powers; - (C) a regulatory system for all gaming activity, including accounting, contracting, management and supervision; - (D) the findings of any reports or other information required by or necessary to implement this Ordinance; - (E) the conduct of inspections, investigations, hearings, enforcement actions and other powers of the Commission authorized by this Ordinance; - (F) procedures for conducting background investigations of gaming employees, including the designation of a law enforcement agency to take fingerprints and the process for conducting criminal history checks in accordance with 25 C.F.R. § 522.2(h), including criminal history records of the Federal Bureau of Investigation; - (G) procedures for issuing licenses; - (H) procedures for resolving gaming disputes between the gaming public and the Authority; - (I) procedures for ensuring compliance with the NIGC regulations; and - (J) appeal procedures.

-Tribal Council and both are filed for the record in the office of the Tribal Secretary.

-9.02.3 The Tribal Court and any other court of competent jurisdiction shall take judicial notice of all Commission regulations adopted pursuant to this Ordinance.
+- 9.02.2 No regulation of the Commission shall be of any force or effect unless it is adopted by the Commission by written resolution and subsequently approved by a resolution of the Tribal Council and both are filed for the record in the office of the Tribal Secretary. - 9.02.3 The Tribal Court and any other court of competent jurisdiction shall take judicial notice of all Commission regulations adopted pursuant to this Ordinance.